 - Enroll for another additional degree.

-Lifelong learning can help you thrive and immensely help you in becoming a better teacher.
+Lifelong learning can help you thrive and immensely help in becoming a better teacher.

 2. Learn To Use technology In Your Classroom

-Technology is one of the most common and most important thing these days.
-Technology plays a crucial role in teachers’ life.
+Technology is one of the most common and vital instruments these days for the learning process as it plays a crucial role in teachers’ lives to make the whole learning seamless.

-Use various videos, ppts, online games, activities, etc. in your teaching-learning process.
-The internet is filled with various useful and interesting things that can make your class better.
+You can incorporate various videos, ppts, online games, activities, etc., in your learning process.
+The internet is flooded with useful and exciting information that turns a class into a better place.

 3. Good Teachers Communicate Effectively